Instant-on: Timeline

-However, this comes at the price of having limited local functionality, while focusing on web / cloud services.

 Consumer electronics

 In the past, consumer electronics manufacturers would emblazon radios and television sets with "Instant On" or "Instant Play" decals.
 In series filament sets, instant-on was accomplished by adding only a silicon diode across the power switch to keep tube filaments lit at 50% power; the diode was placed such that the typical half wave rectifier of the day was reverse-biased.
 Instant-on advantages included near-instant operation of the television or radio and potentially longer vacuum tube life; disadvantages included energy consumption and risk of fire.
 Most solid state consumer electronics are inherently instant-on, so the moniker survived into the early solid state era to differentiate a product from its vacuum-tube based brethren (with CRTs being a notable exception).